Computing

 Intent

-St Francis de Sales aims to provide an environment where technology is integrated into all aspects of school life.
-We will do this in a way which actively supports and promotes learning, helping all to make links to the wider world, whilst preparing everyone for the challenge of a rapidly developing and changing technological environment.
-Our vision is to embrace any existing technology available to us continuously evolve with any advances made in new technology in the future so that pupils become digitally literate - able to express themselves and develop their ideas through ICT.
+At St Francis de Sales, we aim to provide an environment where technology is integrated into all aspects of school life.
+We do this in a way which actively supports and promotes learning, helps all pupils to make links to the wider world and prepares them for the challenge of a rapidly developing technological environment.
+Our vision is to embrace any existing technology available to us and continuously evolve with advances made in technology in the future so that pupils become digitally literate and able to express themselves and develop their ideas through IT.

 In St Francis de Sales, our Computing curriculum aims to allow pupils to:

-• Enjoy using information technology and tackle all applications with confidence and a sense of achievement and purpose.
+- Enjoy using technology and tackle all applications with confidence and a sense of achievement and purpose.

-• Develop practical skills in the use of information technology and the ability to apply these skills to the solving of relevant and worthwhile problems.
+- Develop practical skills in the use of computer science and information technology and be able to apply these skills to the solving of relevant and worthwhile problems.

-• Understand the capabilities and limitation of information technology and implications and consequences of its use.
+- Understand the capabilities and limitation of technology and implications and consequences of its use.

-• Use information technology as a tool appropriately across the curriculum to support and enrich their learning.
+- Use technology as a tool appropriately across the curriculum to support and enrich their learning.

 Implementation

-Computing in St Francis de Sales delivers a clear and effective, cross-curricular scheme of work that provides coverage in line with the National Curriculum and has been designed to reflect our context and community Computing is taught across three main strands: computer science, digital literacy and information technology.
+Computing at St Francis de Sales delivers a clear and effective scheme of work that provides coverage in line with the National Curriculum and has been designed to reflect our context and community.
+Computing is taught across three main strands: computer science, digital literacy and information technology.

 Impact